cheat-sheets/site-reliability-engineering-cheat-sheet/README.md

     - programming language specific metrics: the heap and metaspace size for Java, the number of goroutines for Go.
 - Test alerting logic: https://landing.google.com/sre/workbook/chapters/monitoring/#testing-alerting-logic.

 ### 2. Eliminating Toil

+**Toil** - repetitive, predictable, constant stream of tasks related to maintaining a service.

+**Characteristics of toil**:

+- **Manual**.
+This includes work such as manually running a script that automates some task.
+- **Repetitive**.
+If you're performing a task for the first time ever, or even the second time, this work is not toil.
+  Toil is work you do over and over.
+If you're solving a novel problem or inventing a new solution, this work is not toil.
+- **Automatable**.
+If a machine could accomplish the task just as well as a human, or the need for the task could be designed away, that task is toil.
+If human judgment is essential for the task, there's a good chance it's not toil.
+- **Tactical**.
+Toil is interrupt-driven and reactive, rather than strategy-driven and proactive.
+  Handling pager alerts is toil.
+We may never be able to eliminate this type of work completely, but we have to continually work toward minimizing it.
+- **No enduring value**.
+If your service remains in the same state after you have finished a task, the task was probably toil.
+If the task produced a permanent improvement in your service, it probably wasn't toil, even if some amount of grunt work—such as digging into legacy code and configurations and straightening them out—was involved.
+- **O(n) with service growth**.
+If the work involved in a task scales up linearly with service size, traffic volume, or user count, that task is probably toil.
+An ideally managed and designed service can grow by at least one order of magnitude with zero additional work, other than some one-time efforts to add resources.

+Things like answering emails, expense reports, meetings, travelling is not considered toil, it's considered overhead.

+The goal is to keep toil below **50%** of each SRE.
+Toil tends to expand if left unchecked and can quickly fill 100% of everyone's time.
+The work of reducing toil and scaling up services is the **"Engineering"** in Site Reliability Engineering.
+Engineering work is what enables the SRE organization to scale up sublinearly with service size and to manage services more efficiently than either a pure Dev team or a pure Ops team.

+**Measuring toil**:

+- Don't mix toil and project work.
+Concentrate toil during your on-call week.
+- Have people track their toil time.
+- Survey, sample and log toil (e.g monthly).
+- Streamline the measurement process using tools or scripts so that collecting these measurements doesn't create additional toil!

+**Toil taxonomy**:

+- **Business Processes**
+- **Production Interrupts**.
+For example, you may need to fix an acute shortage of some resource (disk, memory, I/O) by manually freeing up disk space or restarting applications that are leaking memory.
+- **Release Shepherding**.
+In many organizations, deployment tools automatically shepherd releases from development to production.
+Depending on the tooling and release cadence, release requests, rollbacks, emergency patches, and repetitive or manual configuration changes, releases may still generate toil.
+- **Migrations**.
+- **Cost Engineering and Capacity Planning**
+- **Troubleshooting for Opaque Architectures**.
+Troubleshooting may require logging in to individual systems and writing ad hoc log analytics queries with scripting tools.

+**Toil Management Strategies**:

+- **Identify and Measure Toil**.
+See above.
+- **Engineer Toil Out of the System**.
+Before investing effort in managing the toil generated by your existing systems and processes, examine whether you can reduce or eliminate that toil by changing the system.
+- **Reject the Toil**.
+For a given set of toil, analyze the cost of responding to the toil versus not doing so.
+Another tactic is to intentionally delay the toil so that tasks accumulate for batch or parallelized processing.
+- **Use SLOs to Reduce Toil**.
+A well-defined SLO enables engineers to make informed decisions.
+For example, you might ignore certain operational tasks if doing so does not consume or exceed the service's error budget.
+- **Start with Human-Backed Interfaces**.
+Consider a partially automated approach as an interim step toward full automation.
+In this approach, your service receives structured data—usually via a defined API—but engineers may still handle some of the resulting operations.
+- **Provide Self-Service Methods**.
+You can provide a web form, binary or script, API, or even just documentation that tells users how to issue pull requests to your service's configuration files.
+- **Get Support from Management and Colleagues**.
+It is important for everyone in the organization to agree that toil reduction is a worthwhile goal.
+- **Promote Toil Reduction as a Feature**.
+If a complementary goal—for example, security, scalability, or reliability—is compelling to your customers, they'll be more willing to give up their current toil-generating systems for shiny new ones that aren't as toil intentive.
+Then, reducing toil is just a nice side effect of helping users!
+- **Start Small and Then Improve**.
+Automate a few high-priority items first, and then improve your solution using the time you gained by eliminating that toil
+- **Increase Uniformity**.
+At scale, a diverse production environment becomes exponentially harder to manage.
+  Teams are free to choose their own approaches, but they have to own the toil generated by unsupported tools or legacy systems.
+- **Assess Risk Within Automation**.
+Automation can save countless hours in human labor, but in the wrong circumstances, it can also trigger outages.
+Handle user input defensively.
+Minimize the impact of outages caused by incomplete safety checks of automation.
+Automation should default to human operators if it runs into an unsafe condition.
+- **Automate Toil Response**.
+Once your process is thoroughly documented, try to break down the manual work into components that can be implemented separately and used to create a composable software library that other automation projects can reuse later.
+- **Use Open Source and Third-Party Tools**.
+- **Use Feedback to Improve**.

 ### 3. Simplicity